GlitzyProgrammer/GlitzyProgrammer/README.md

  * C

 # Outside of Computer Science
-* I am learning French
+* A2 Level of french
 * Currently active at the University of Nebraska Omaha's Queer and Transgender Services as a Co-Director